YinHk-Notes/C-Sharp-cheatsheet/c# concepts/keywords/with.md

 ## `with`
 Available in C# 9.0 and later, a `with` expression produces a **copy of its operand with the specified properties and fields modified**.
+Copy a object with its properties and fields allow to be modified.

 You use the **object initializer syntax** to specify what members to modify and their **new values**.